-(c) Asset to equity ratio is measured as total habilities to total equity. (d) Profit margin is derived by dividing net loss with total revenues. (e) Return on assets is measured by dividing net loss over average total assets. (f) Return on equity is derived by dividing net loss over average equity.
+(c) Asset to equity ratio is measured as total assets divided by total equity.

+(d) Profit margin is derived by dividing net income (loss) with total revenues.

+(e) Return on assets is measured by dividing net income (loss) over average total assets.

+(f) Return on equity is derived by dividing net income (loss) over average equity.